 When it comes to must-see temples in Bangkok, Wat Arun is definitely in the top three.
-Not only stunning with its unique design, its prime riverside location further adds to Wat Arun’s appeal.
+Everyone’s seen at least one variation of that classic riverside scenery shot with Wat Arun either captured at dreamy sunrise or stunningly lit up at night.
+Not only a remarkable sight thanks to its unique design, Wat Arun’s prime riverside location further adds to its appeal.

 Be the best kind of visitor and adhere to the Wat Arun’s dress code.
 Show respect for the sacred space by dressing modestly.
 This means covering bare shoulders and no deep necklines for women.
 Bottoms, whether skirts or pants must be knee-length or longer.
 This is the same for men, shirts with sleeves and long pants are key!
 You also might need to leave your shoes at designated spots if you venture in to certain areas.